virtuozzo/cloudscripting-docs/docs/reference/docker-actions.md

   }
 }
 ```
-where
+where:
-- field `volumes` is an string array:
+- field `volumes` is a string array:
 ```
 [
   {